 1. Introduction

-Understanding the intricate relationship between sleep, physical activities, sedentary behaviors, and health is crucial for human well-being.
+Understanding the intricate relationship between sleep, physical activities, sedentary behaviors, and health is crucial for investigating human health.
 However, our current knowledge in this area heavily relies on self-reported data, which can introduce biases and inaccuracies when estimating sleep duration, physical activity levels, and sedentary behavior (Bull et al. 2020; Cespedes et al. 2016; Ekblom et al. 2015; Troiano, Stamatakis, and Bull 2020; Shephard 2003).
 This reliance on subjective data limits our depth of understanding and the accuracy of our findings.

-While laboratory-based polysomnography is considered the gold standard for objectively measuring sleep, its practicality in large-scale epidemiological studies is limited due to its high cost, the need for professional monitoring, and the substantial resources required for specialized equipment (Van De Water, Holmes, and Hurley 2011).
-As an alternative, diaries have often been used as low-cost and low-tech methods for sleep monitoring in population research.
+While laboratory-based polysomnography is considered the gold standard for objectively measuring sleep, its practicality in large-scale epidemiological studies is limited due to its high cost, the need for professional administration, and the substantial resources required for specialized equipment (Van De Water, Holmes, and Hurley 2011).
+As an alternative, diaries is commonly used as low-cost and low-tech methods for sleep assessment in population research.
 However, relying solely on diary-based methods can place a burden on participants and may introduce recall bias and other limitations(Moore, Schmiege, and Matthews 2015).
-A more feasible approach in large-scale epidemiological studies is the use of device-based measurement methods that can estimate sleep duration over a 24-hour period.
+A more feasible approach in large-scale epidemiological studies is the use of device-based measurement methods that can estimate sleep duration.
 This method offers the advantage of being less burdensome for participants and avoids potential biases associated with recall.

-In this context, the Zmachine®️ Insight+ (ZM) emerges as a valuable tool.
+In this context, the Zmachine®️ Insight+ (ZM) has emerges as a valuable tool.
 Validated against polysomnography with favorable results(Kaplan et al. 2014; Wang et al. 2015), the ZM provides comparable data without the high costs or need for professional monitoring associated with polysomnography.
 Furthermore, the ease of use of the ZM device makes it compliant for free-living use(Pedersen et al. 2021).
 This allows for the analysis of multiple consecutive nights, as compared to single-night recordings from PSG, thereby capturing the important variations in sleep across multiple nights.

 The emergence of body-worn accelerometers has provided an effective and affordable alternative for objectively assessing sleep patterns in a home environment over extended periods.
 These accelerometers collect continuous, high-resolution data for several weeks without requiring recharging, thus minimizing participant burden.
 Initial applications of accelerometry for sleep and wake stage classification were based on wrist movements.
 The original algorithm, developed in 1982 using simple linear regression and validated with PSG (Webster et al. 1982), was later refined in 1992 (Cole et al. 1992), leading to the widely used Cole-Kripke model.
 Subsequent research on wrist-worn accelerometer data has employed heuristic algorithms, advanced machine learning models, as well as regression and deep learning techniques(Palotti et al. 2019; Cole et al. 1992; Sazonov et al. 2004; Sadeh, Sharkey, and Carskadon 1994; Hees et al. 2015; Sundararajan et al. 2021).